MooGPT/docs/README.md

+---
+layout: default
+title: MooGPT | A chatbot with OpenAI.
+---

 > [!NOTE]
 > We provide information to help you make policy decisions.
 We help you write documents and research materials.